 It is truly a magical experience.
 We live driving distance to a tulip festival and have been a few times, each time coming home with gorgeous bouquets and tons of pictures!

 Painting with q-tips makes creating beautiful fields of tulips so easy to do!
 It’s a great fine motor skills activity and a wonderful technique for kids to explore.
-Check out my collection of painting ideas for kids for more fun and creative art projects to try!
+Take a look at my collection of q-tip painting ideas for more fun projects kids will love.

 Create your own field of tulips q-tip painting